Dallas Public Library

 Usability Test

-I first conducted a usability test of the base website to determine essential features and pain points.
-I guided five diverse participants through HomeCatalogEvents, and Hours & Locations.
-Participants appreciated the content of the website but expressed an overwhelming negative reaction to the navigation and presentation.
+I first tested the website to identify key features and pain points.
+I guided five diverse participants through the Home, Catalog, Events, and Hours & Locations pages.
+While they liked the content, they expressed an overwhelming negative reaction to the navigation and layouts.
 One participant noted:

 “Sometimes when information is laid out like this, you wonder if the website still works.”